You've probably heard this phrase before: “Cleveland rocks!”

 2. Shop at West Side Market

-Over in Cleveland's Ohio City neighborhood (one of my favorite neighborhoods in the city!), you'll find the West Side Market, Cleveland's oldest indoor-outdoor market.
+Over in Cleveland's Ohio City neighborhood (one of in the city!), you'll find the West Side Market, Cleveland's oldest indoor-outdoor market.
 There's been a market here for more than 100 years, and some of the vendors inside have been manning their stands for generations.

 You can find everything from freshly-butchered meat to cheese to falafel to bubble tea at the West Side Market – and it's all located inside a super-photogenic brick building on W. 25th Street.